-There are many other important aspects of this report that cannot be summarized briefly, but we hope you will take the time to explore its pages.
+The members of the Council continue to find tremendous value in this project.
+It provides a source of national benchmarks, and serves as an important tool for performance management.
 The Performance Management and Benchmarking Project will continue to be one of the Council's most important initiatives and one of the most innovative and promising developments in public education in many years.
 The Council will continue to develop new performance measures that spur accountability and improvements in urban public school systems.
-A special thanks to Jonathon Lachlan-Haché, Special Projects Specialist for the Council, who has managed the project this past year, and to so many others who have lent their time and expertise to further these goals.
+A special thanks to Jonathon Lachlan-Haché, Special Projects Consultant for the Council, who has managed the project this past year, and to so many others who have lent their time and expertise to further these goals.

-Michael Casserly Executive Director Council of the Great City Schools Robert Carlson Director, Management Services Council of the Great City Schools
+Michael Casserly Executive Director Council of the Great City Schools

+Robert Carlson Director, Management Services Council of the Great City Schools